Atli-A/RobotWebControl/README.md

 It has some advantages but is not as polished or as complete as the original.

+This can also be run in parrellel with the original and that is likely the best way to use its

 ## Setup and use

 To get started, ssh into the raspberry pi zero and run: